ekchang/ekchang.github.io/_posts/2016-05-22-data-binding.markdown

 }
 ```

 The generated `ViewDataBinding` object acts as the ViewHolder for you, doing automatic type casting for you.
 No need to jump into the MVVM aspect of it--the binding is incredibly invaluable as a ViewHolder in itself.
-All you need to do for this migration is to wrap your root layout in `<layout/>` tags and move all the namespace definitions.
+All you need to do for this migration is to wrap your root layout in `<layout>` tags and move all the namespace definitions.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>